LongST1999/LongST1999/README.md

 - 👋 Hi, I’m @LongST1999
-- 👀 I’m interested in Magic the gathering
+- 👀 I’m interested in Magic The Gathering
 - 🌱 I’m currently learning vue
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...